flutter/website/src/docs/deployment/cd.md

       [fastlane Android beta deployment guide][].
       Your edit could be as simple as adding a `lane` that calls `upload_to_play_store`.
-      Set the `apk` argument to `../build/app/outputs/apk/release/app-release.apk`
+      Set the `aab` argument to `../build/app/outputs/bundle/release/app-release.aab`
-      to use the apk `flutter build` already built.
+      to use the app bundle `flutter build` already built.
     * ![iOS](/images/cd/ios.png) On iOS, follow the
       [fastlane iOS beta deployment guide][].
       Your edit could be as simple as adding a `lane` that calls `build_ios_app` with